erik-d123/video-sharing-platform/README.md

 Contributions are welcome!
 Please follow these steps:

 1. Fork the repository
-2. Create your feature branch
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch
+4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.